When Things Start Slowing In Ways You Can't Ignore

 How It Works

-- Intake & Context — We gather background and clarify how decisions are meant to flow.
+- Intake & Context: We gather background and clarify how work is meant to be handled.

 No surprises.
 No scope creep.